JohnGarbutt/eiffel-ohpc/README.md

   - The `gateway` network
   - A key pair from your local machine
 - Associate a floating ip
-- From Project | API Access download a `clouds.yaml` file.

 Connect to the ansible/tf control host over ssh then:
-- Upload clouds.yaml to ~/.config/openstack and in the `auth` section add a `password: <your openstack password>` pair.
 - Install wget, git, unzip, pip (via epel) and virtualenv:

   ```shell